Our Prepare Your Home For Winter Checklist

 Here are 10 important things to do now to get your home ready for winter:

-1. Turn off the outside water – Go to the interior cut-off water valve and close it.
-Man homes have two, one for the front and one for the back, make sure to get both of them.
-Leave the outside faucet open about a quarter turn to allow it to breath.
+• Turn Off the Outside Water: Go to your interior shut-off valves and close them.
+Most homes have two—one for the front and one for the back—so be sure to shut off both.
+Leave the outside faucets open about a quarter turn to allow them to breathe.
+This simple step helps prevent frozen pipes and costly water damage.

-4. Call A Chimney Sweep -Before you burn the Yule log, make sure your fireplace (or any heating appliance burning gas, oil, wood or coal), chimney and vents are clean and in good repair.
-That will prevent chimney fires and prevent carbon monoxide from creeping into your home.
+• Call a Chimney Sweep: Before lighting your fireplace or using any heating appliance (gas, wood, oil, or coal), schedule a professional cleaning.
+A clean chimney and vents prevent fires and stop carbon monoxide from sneaking into your home.

-9. Wrap Your Windows – Use shrinkable plastic wrap to further seal your windows against drafts.
+• Wrap Your Windows: Use shrinkable plastic wrap to seal windows against drafts.
+This inexpensive step improves energy efficiency and keeps your home more comfortable during cold snaps.

 These are all very simple and very easy things that you can do to make sure your home is ready for winter.
 Bundle up!